Raj-Official/Internship-2022/README.md

 10. Turn ON the power switch.

 11. Make connections as,
-    (i) Press the 🔵 to connect negative terminal of welding machine to the electrode.
+    1. Press the 🔵 to connect negative terminal of welding machine to the electrode.
-    (ii) Press the 🟡 to connect positive terminal of welding machine to the clamp.
+    2. Press the 🟡 to connect positive terminal of welding machine to the clamp.

 12. Press Start button to start the welding process.